USCqserver/HOQSTTutorials.jl/markdown/introduction/01-closed_system.md

     \lvert \dot{\phi} \rangle = -i t_f H(s) \lvert \phi \rangle \ .
 \end{equation}

 To solve this differential equation, we need to choose a proper algorithm.
 HOQST relies on `OrdinaryDiffEq.jl` as the low-level solver, which supports a large collection of [algorithms](https://docs.sciml.ai/latest/solvers/ode_solve/).
 We do not guarantee compatibilities to every solver in this list.
 Users can try specific algorithms if they are interested.
-We provide a list of algorithms we tested and recommended here:
+We recommend a list of algorithms we tested as follows:

 1. The default Tsitouras 5/4 Runge-Kutta method(Tsit5()).